rage/programming-24/data/part-4/3-lists.md

 In this version, following the programming logic is more difficult, as it is no longer clear which commands are a part of which functionality.
 The code fulfils the same purposes - reading in input, calculating the median value, and so on - but the structure is less clear.

 Organising your code into separate functions will improve you program's readability, but also make it easier to handle logical wholes.
-This in turn helps you that verify the program works as intended, as each function can be tested separately.
+This in turn helps you verify that the program works as intended, as each function can be tested separately.

 Another important use for functions is making code _reusable_.
-If you need to achieve some functionality twice is your program, it is a good idea to create your own function and name it appropriately:
+If you need to achieve some functionality multiple times in your program, it is a good idea to create your own function and name it appropriately:

 ```python
 print("Shoe sizes:")